 – Enoch Powell, 1968 Speech in Wolverhampton

-The strongly rhetorical language was perceived as racist and inflammatory, but, it captured a nerve in popular public opinion about the mass immigration into the UK.
+The strongly rhetorical language was perceived as racist and inflammatory, but it captured a nerve in popular public opinion about fears over the level of mass immigration into the UK.
 It was as if Powell had articulated a view many people shared but had not been expressed by an establishment figure.

 Edward Heath sacked Powell from his shadow Cabinet the day after the speech and he never again held a senior political post.
 However, the speech did make him arguably the most popular politician in the UK.
 It is widely accepted that Powell helped the Conservatives to unexpectedly win the 1970 General election.